 -McKinnon Award: This scholarship is for an international student preferably majoring in Education.
 Applicants must be international student preferably majoring in Education and should have minimum GPA of 3.0.

--Otto Schoeppler German American Scholarship: Otto Schoeppler established this application to assist academically outstanding undergraduate students who are enrolled on a full-time basis.
+-Otto Schoeppler German American Scholarship: Otto Schoeppler established this scholarship to assist academically outstanding undergraduate students who are enrolled on a full-time basis.
 Applicants must be an international student and must be a rising sophomore, junior or senior and have a minimum GPA of 3.25.

--Peter A. Compton Memorial Scholarship: The purpose of this application is to award a French or Belgian student attending BGSU.
+-Peter A. Compton Memorial Scholarship: The purpose of this scholarship is to award a French or Belgian student attending BGSU.
 Preference given to French or Belgian student in the humanities, preferably languages or the fine arts.
 Also open to European, African, or Mediterranean countries where French is a major language.

 The Bowling Green State University Honors College supports the BGSU mission by fostering a community of scholars.
 Through an emphasis on personal and intellectual development, members are challenged to identify their values and broaden their worldview.
 This is a one way to set students apart from other graduating seniors and to help them achieve their educational, career, and life goals.

--Klein Scholarship: To apply for this application applicants must be members of the Honors College (in good standing) and must have completed at least 60 hours of BGSU coursework.
+-Klein Scholarship: To apply for this scholarship applicants must be members of the Honors College (in good standing) and must have completed at least 60 hours of BGSU coursework.
 Previous years’ scholarship winners cannot win this year.
 Applications are reviewed by a selection committee comprised of the Associate Dean of the Honors College, Honors staff, and residence life staff.

 -Dulin Service Scholarship: This Scholarship was created to honor the memory of Ms. Dulin and provide financial support for two students who are following in the footsteps of this dedicated alumna.
 In addition to demonstrated academic achievement, applicants should be civically engaged citizens who foster social change and community cohesion through their service to the community.